 The course is suitable for anyone at any level of jewellery-making who would like to work with a different approach and unusual materials to take their jewellery in a new direction.
 You might find it advantageous to have prior knowledge of the tools, materials and processes in the jewellery studio but this is not entirely necessary.

 You should be able to use numbers and do simple measurements and be able to follow written and verbal instructions to support demonstrations, handouts and for health and safety information.
 You should be able to use a computer and the internet for research.
 You will be invited to take part in a group discussion.

 How will I be taught, and will there be any work outside the class?

-There will be an initial presentation to introduce the course theme.
+There will firstly be a presentation to focus on the course theme.
 You will be encouraged to record your ideas and use these to inspire your designs and making.
+We will use the internet for research.
 You may find it useful to do some work outside the designated class time in order to progress and use the workshop and tutor time appropriately.
 There will be 1:1 and group practical demonstrations of appropriate techniques.
 Group discussions, brainstorming sessions and feedback are encouraged.